 Total expense related to share-based payment arrangements for the year ended December 31, 2021 comprises ESOP in the amount of USD 11,830 thousand (this expense includes USD 381 thousand related to Mr Anton's Gauffin options which are explained in detail further below) and earn-out consideration expense reversal in the amount of USD 70 thousand.

-Total expense related to share-based payment arrangements for the year ended December 31, 2020 comprises ESOP in the amount of USD 3,469 thousand and earn-out consideration in the amount of USD 289 thousand.
-These costs were allocated to Sales and marketing expenses, Research and development expenses and General and administrative expenses lines in consolidated statement of comprehensive income.
+These costs were allocated to Sales and marketing expenses, Research and development expenses and General and administrative expenses lines in the consolidated statement of comprehensive income.